-Stress can be daunting and lonely, and by spending some quality time with people who are important to you, you can better manage stress.
-Stress counseling with an impartial and experienced individual is also very therapeutic.
-You learn to relax, practice coping skills, and be better at dealing with yourself.
+Stress can be daunting and lonely for the overall well being, and by spending some quality time with people who are important to you, you can better manage the unwanted feeling and use it as stress management.
+Counseling with an impartial and experienced individual is also very therapeutic.

 Reduce stress and find ways to copre with it .